WPgenWeakest Precondition Generator

 Definition of wpgen for Variables

 We have seen no reasoning rules for establishing a triple for a program variable, that is, to prove triple (trm_var x) H Q. Indeed, trm_var x is a stuck term: its execution does not produce an output.
-A source term may contain program variables, however all these variables should be substituted away before the execution reaches them.
+A source term may of course contain program variables, but all these variables should be substituted away before the execution reaches them.

 Fixpoint wpgen (t:trm) (Q:valhprop) : hprop :=